 Zendesk app quick start

-In this 15-minute quick start, you'll use the Zendesk Apps framework to access ticket data.
+In this 15-minute tutorial, you'll use the Zendesk Apps framework to access ticket data.
 You'll also use the framework to add a comment to a ticket as well as create a ticket.

 Install ZCLI, a local development tool that lets you test, validate and package Zendesk apps.

 We’ve created step by step tutorials on creating your first Support, Sell, Chat and server-side apps.